I feel very lucky to be a vegetarian living in the UK in 2017. Despite what some may say, we’re a cosmopolitan bunch.

-Is Jackfruit the Answer?
+Is Tinned Jackfruit the Answer?

 It’s certainly an answer.
 It’s not meat but it does give you a texture that vegetables in general can’t.

 What sets it apart is its ability to absorb flavour – it blows things like tofu out of the water.
 Which, along with its texture, are its main selling points.
 The trick is to use it with plenty of well prepared sauce and give it plenty of time to absorb it.
-Don’t try it on its own and expect it to taste like a chicken breast.
+Don’t try tinned jackfruit on its own and expect it to taste like a chicken breast.

 I’ll definitely be using it again.
 Tonight it’s replacing the tofu in a Char Siu hot pot.
 Next week I’ll be replacing the chicken in my Chicken Bhuna speciality.